This tiny tester uses two transistors which resembles tiny switches to check the wires quality.

 where,

-- The intended current flowing through the LED is represents by ILED (often approximately 20mA for ordinary LEDs).
+- The required current flowing through the LED is represents by ILED which is around 20mA for ordinary LEDs

 Base Resistor(1M) for Transistor BC547 :